leukelele/u5/part2/README.md

-# Part 2: Shadow stack example
+# Part 2: Shadow stack

 This code instruments `call` and `ret` instructions with e9patch to maintain a simple shadow stack.